kubeshop/monokle/docs/overview.md

 The top right contains the following buttons:

+- Show latest notifications
+- Open Plugins Manager
-- Settings (see below)
+- Open Settings (see below)
+- Help:
+  - Documentation -> opens the Monokle documentation in your system browser.
   - GitHub -> opens the Monokle GitHub repo in your system browser.
-- Help -> opens the Monokle documentation in your system browser.
+  - Discord -> Open Discord to talk to us about your Monokle experience.

 ## Settings